Nayan-Chaturvedi/ChaiAurCode/README.md

   #### reduce():
   - Reference: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce
-  - Whatever we give the initial value, it goes into accumulator
+  - Whatever we give the initial value, it goes into accumulator(empty variable)
   - Reduce will work on entire array
   - In reduce methods, we get 2 parameter, one is accumulator and other is current value
   - We can assign the value from which we want to start the value in accumulator